 In order to find a good fit, you have to come prepared on your end.

-- Having a clear understanding of what your business goals are, and how digital marketing ties into them.
+- Have a clear understanding of what your business goals are, and how digital marketing ties into them.

 - What Amazon services you’re interested in (ie. Amazon SEO, PPC, Reviews, or Fulfillment by Amazon, more on that below).